WG-EMM-99/01 More Info |

 WG-EMM-99/43 More Info |

-Supplement to the krill synoptic survey design in Area 48 (with participation of a Russian scientific research vessel) V.A.
-Sushin, S.M.
+Supplement to the krill synoptic survey design in Area 48 (with participation of a Russian scientific research vessel) Sushin, V.A., S.M.
 Kasatkina and F.F.
-Litvinov (Russia)
+Litvinov

 Abstract: